August-September 2024

 The Coastal Path

-From Port Port-Vendres to Plage de Paulilles
+From Port-Vendres to Plage de Paulilles

 The coastal path of La Côte Vermeille is an absolute must-do in the Pyrénées-Orientales.
 It’s part of a larger trail that extends down to Spain, all the way to Cadaqués, but for now, let’s focus on the French side. 🙂